A quantum expectation identity: Applications to statistical mechanics: Canonical and grand canonical identities

 \end{small} where, in the present case, $\gamma$ may be a quantum-like ($\lambda$) or a statistical-like parameter ($\beta$ or $\mu$).
+It is important to note that, in the case where the derivative is taken with respect to the inverse temperature, the fugacity is fixed.
+In such a case, the third term in Eq. (\ref{gc_qei}), because $\hat{N}$ is a constant operator, does not contribute.

 As above, we can replace $\hat{A}$ with certain observables compatibles with the grand canonical density matrix $\hat{\rho}_g$.
-In this case we have the following three options: \begin{itemize} \item[\textbf{1})] $\hat{A}=\mathds{1}$ \item[\textbf{2})] $\hat{A}=\hat{H}$ \item[\textbf{3})] $\hat{A}=\hat{N}$ \end{itemize} We obtain for the grand canonical statistical model nine different fluctuation-dissipation identities, which are summarized in Table \ref{table_2}.
+In this case we have the following three options: \begin{itemize} \item[\textbf{1})] $\hat{A}=\mathds{1}$ \item[\textbf{2})] $\hat{A}=\hat{H}$ \item[\textbf{3})] $\hat{A}=\hat{N}$ \end{itemize} We obtain for the grand canonical statistical model nine different quantum expectation identities, which are summarized in Table \ref{table_2}.
 Some of these identities are well-known relations coming from quantum statistics while others are new ones.
-At this point, it is worth mentioning that the number operator $\hat{N}$ is, in general, a constant operator, so that a quantum-like parameter $\lambda$ can only appear within the Hamiltonian.
+At this point, as mentioned above, the number operator $\hat{N}$ is, in general, a constant operator, so that a quantum-like parameter $\lambda$ can only appear within the Hamiltonian.
 Since the calculations concerning the grand canonical model follow in a very similar way to the calculations of the canonical model, here we will omit the details.

-Considering the first row in Table 2 for $\hat{A}=\mathds{1}$.
+Considering the first row in Table \ref{table_2} for $\hat{A}=\mathds{1}$.
 We have that these three cases (using $\gamma=\lambda$, $\gamma=\beta$ and $\gamma=\mu$) lead to known relationships of quantum statistical mechanics.
 In particular for the pair ($\mathds{1},\lambda$) we obtain

 where the derivative has been taken fixing the fugacity and the inverse temperature.
 As in the canonical model, we can identify another thermodynamic potential: the grand potential $\Phi(\beta,\mathit{z},\lambda)$.
 It is defined by